 What content do you need?
 Do you have a niche audience?
 How can you make your pages better?
 What about SEO or being first on Google?
 We’ll answer your questions.

-If at the end of your workshop you decide to go ahead with a new website project with PF, you can apply the entirety of the workshop fees to your website project.
+If at the end of your workshop you decide to go ahead with a custom website with PF, you can apply the website fee of your Foundations workshop fee to your website project.

-If you choose not to go ahead afterwards, you’ll still have gotten value from the session.
+If you choose not to go ahead afterwards, you’ll still have gotten value from the workshop.

 The waiting period is currently 4-8 weeks, so get on the waiting list now (you can pay a deposit or the full workshop amount to be at the top of the list).